 If you are looking for branded uniform to suit all styles it is important to check that the colour you like is available in all styles too.
 A lot of companies tend to stick with a unisex style to ensure there are no issues but if you are looking for more fitted styles for some members of staff we can help advise which colours and garments are available across all styles.

 Pick colours that work with the industry they are being used

 It kind of goes without saying but you’d be surprised!
 We would always recommend picking a colour garment (as well as quality) that works with the industry you are in.
-For instance, if you are a landscape gardener or builder a white t-shirt is unlikely to get through 1 day without looking grubby and therefore making your brand look grubby.
+For instance, if you are a landscape gardener or looking for clothing for builders a white t-shirt is unlikely to get through 1 day without looking grubby and therefore making your brand look grubby.
 Whereas a darker garment (black, navy, greys etc) is much more likely to stay looking more presentable through the course of a day when working and meeting clients.